blongworth/hgis/README.md

 The open split interface supplies a helium-CO2 mixture to a split where a capillary delivers gas to the source and the rest is vented.
-The current split is a VICI Luer adapter on the outflow side of the dual needle.
+The current split is a VICI Luer adapter on the outflow side of the dual needle (Figure 1).
 The split has fairly low volume.
 Testing is needed to determine minimum sample flow to avoid atmosphere entering the split.

 Currently, 250cm of 50um capillary defines flow rate from the open split into the source, with a bulkhead connector at the source cage.
 Precision